Advice and guidance on information sharing, including information sharing agreements and privacy notices.

 Information sharing agreements

 The Local Information Sharing Agreement under the Derbyshire Partnership Forum Information Sharing Protocol between the Council, Derbyshire schools and academies has been reviewed and extensively updated to comply with GDPR and Data Protection Act 2018 legislation, as required under agreement terms.
 It covers all data sharing arrangements that involve the sharing of personal data between the Council, Derbyshire schools, Derbyshire academies and multi academy trusts with schools within Derbyshire where all the partners are acting as data controllers.
-We are asking all Derbyshire schools, academies and multi academy trusts to confirm they agree with updated terms of the agreement by completing the Agreement Sign Up web form by 30 September 2020.
+We are asking all Derbyshire schools, academies and multi academy trusts to confirm they agree with updated terms of the agreement by completing the Agreement Sign Up web form.

 On submission of the form your school or academy will be registered as a partner to updated agreement and you will receive a confirmation email for your records (the confirmation email will be from the ‘Microsoft Power Apps and Power Automate’ email address, check your Junk mail if necessary).

 The web form will also provide an opportunity for your school to be registered as a partner to Derbyshire Special Education Needs and Disabilities ISA and, for schools in Derbyshire RM Integris Contract Only, the opportunity to register for or continue to use the secure pupil data sharing functionality provided as part of the RM Integris system.

 Full copies of agreements and schedules can be found attached to this web page.